OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 needs of that region of code.
 The data directives, along with a brief description of their meanings, follow.

-* Copy - Create space for the listed variables on the device, initialize the variable by copying data to the device at the beginning of the region, copy the results back to the host at the end of the region, and finally release the space on the device when done.
+* `copy` - Create space for the listed variables on the device, initialize the variable by copying data to the device at the beginning of the region, copy the results back to the host at the end of the region, and finally release the space on the device when done.
-* Copyin - Create space for the listed variables on the device, initialize the variable by copying data to the device at the beginning of the region, and release the space on the device when done without copying the data back the the host.
+* `copyin` - Create space for the listed variables on the device, initialize the variable by copying data to the device at the beginning of the region, and release the space on the device when done without copying the data back the the host.
-* Copyout - Create space for the listed variables on the device but do not initialize them.
+* `copyout` - Create space for the listed variables on the device but do not initialize them.
 At the end of the region, copy the results back to the host and release the space on the device.
-* Create - Create space for the listed variables and release it at the end of the region, but do not copy to or from the device.
+* `create` - Create space for the listed variables and release it at the end of the region, but do not copy to or from the device.
-* Present - The listed variables are already present on the device, so no further action needs to be taken.
+* `present` - The listed variables are already present on the device, so no further action needs to be taken.
 This is most frequently used when a data region exists in a higher-level routine.
-* Deviceptr - The listed variables use device memory that has been managed outside of OpenACC, therefore the variables should be used on the device without any address translation.
+* `deviceptr` - The listed variables use device memory that has been managed outside of OpenACC, therefore the variables should be used on the device without any address translation.